dwightjack/marco.solazzi.me/src/content/blog/drawer-article.md

 ## Technical implementation

-Notable Web APIs I used:
+Notable Web APIs I used (some of them might not be supported in all major browser at the time of writing):

 - [HTML invoker](https://developer.mozilla.org/en-US/docs/Web/API/Invoker_Commands_API) (`commandfor` and `command="show-modal"`): opens the dialog without JavaScript
 - [`closedby="any"`](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Elements/dialog#closedby): closes on backdrop click